The Opportunities at the CrossroadS

 For faculty members, writing centers reside between learning objectives and students.
 Over the course of my career, I have seen the ways in which four different writing centers interact with faculty members.
-Trust, mutual respect, and open lines of communication are absolutely vital; therefore, I actively seek out feedback from faculty.
-In fact, suggestions from faculty have allowed me to serve our students more effectively.
-Since my arrival in my current position, I have made several changes – some small, some large – in response to faculty observations.
-I also built a website, randallsessler.com, in order to provide an additional window into new staff training, professionalization activities, and special events.
-The website serves as a means of introducing the center to new departments and new faculty members.
+Trust, mutual respect, and open lines of communication are absolutely vital; therefore, I actively seek out feedback from faculty in order to learn how to serve students even more effectively.
 When faculty members and writing center practitioners collaborate, no learning objective is too ambitious.

-For writing center staff, the position of writing consultant sits between educational goals and professional ambitions.
-To quote one of my former peer consultants, working in the center was “my first professional gig.”
-Indeed, much is asked of my dynamic team; however, I also invest in my team members the way that I ask them to invest in our students.
-For example, one of my former peer consultants is a talented artist.
-I therefore partnered with the head of the art department to host a special interactive three-night exhibit of her Miss Represented project in the college’s theater.
-The event drew students from a variety of classes, faculty members from other institutions, and members of the general public.
-It also gave a consultant a new platform and provided a new avenue through which to introduce the writing center to its constituents.
-Thanks to another creative team member, the center also hosts an open mic night event every semester.
-Students share poetry, short stories, songs, and even essays.
-In addition, former peer consultants have continued their careers at writing centers at other institutions, including Auburn University, Auburn University at Montgomery, the University of Montevallo, and Columbia Southern University.
-In short, working at the writing center equips staff members with skills that will serve them throughout their careers and provides them with opportunities to showcase and develop their own individual interests.
+For writing center staff, the position of writing tutor sits between educational goals and professional aspirations.
+Much is asked of writing tutors; however, I also invest in my team members the way that I ask them to invest in students.
+For example, at Wallace College, one my former peer tutors is a talented artist.
+Partnering with the head of the art department, the writing center hosted a special three-night interactive exhibit of her Miss Represented project.
+The event drew students from a variety of classes, faculty members from Troy University, and members of the general public.
+The engaging exhibit gave a young artist a new platform to showcase her work and allowed the center to connect with new constituents.
+In addition, former Wallace College peer tutors have continued their careers at writing centers at other institutions, including Auburn University, Auburn University at Montgomery, and the University of Montevallo.